Official websites use .mil

-Headquartered at Dobbins ARB, GA, 22nd Air Force - one of three numbered air forces in Air Force Reserve Command - is a combat ready force comprised of over 15,000 Citizen Airmen, civilians and contractors organized in 15 units spread across the eastern part of the United States.
+Headquartered at Dobbins Air Reserve Base, Ga, 22nd Air Force - one of three numbered air forces in Air Force Reserve Command - is a combat ready force comprised of over 12,000 Citizen Airmen, civilians and contractors organized in 13 units spread across the eastern part of the United States.
 Through the U.S. Air Force unique contribution of Global Reach, 22nd Air Force provides the United States military with operational capability, strategic depth and the capacity to surge quickly when needed.

-Three priorities drive the focus and efforts of 22nd Air Force on a daily basis: (1) Provide Mission Ready Airmen and Equipment; (2) Develop and Care for our Airmen and Family Members; and (3) Modernize and Organize for the Future.
+Three priorities drive the focus and efforts of 22nd Air Force on a daily basis: (1) Attain and Sustain Ready Units; (2) Train and Develop Ready Airmen; and (3) Modernize and Reform for Future Combat Capability.

 Resources assigned to 22nd Air Force: